ebzzry/ebzzry.github.io/src/advantage.md

 <a href="images/advantage-dvorak-1.png"><img src="images/advantage-dvorak-1.png" style="display: block; width: 100%; margin-left: auto; margin-right: auto;" alt="Original Software Dvorak" title="Original Software Dvorak"/></a>

-Horrible.

-Using that layout on Emacs, or shell, is painful to the hands, especially on prolonged periods.
-To press <kbd>M-x</kbd>, one would have to press the <kbd>Alt</kbd> key with the right thumb, then the <kbd>x</kbd> key with the left index finger.
-Reaching out for the <kbd>Esc</kbd> keys isn’t a lot of fun, either, because the current model of the Advantage have that squishy rubber button in place, which sometimes registers as a double press.
+Yuck.
+Using this layout on Emacs, or shell, is painful to the hands, especially on prolonged periods.
+To press <kbd>M-x</kbd>, one would have to press the <kbd>Alt</kbd> key with the right thumb, then the
+<kbd>x</kbd> key with the left index finger.
+Reaching out for the
+<kbd>Esc</kbd> keys isn’t a lot of fun, either, because the current
+model of the Advantage have that squishy rubber button in place, which sometimes registers as a double press.

 ## After

 I remapped some of the keys, to fit my workflow.
 The new layout is as follows.
-The mapping is initiated by pressing <kbd>Progrm + F12</kbd>.
+The mapping is initiated by pressing <kbd>PR +F12</kbd>.
 Please check with the manual for other remapping-related information.

 ### Remapped Software Dvorak